ss100yan/Bad-Driver/README.md

 - View updated dash-cam videos with geo-location
 - Google Maps API call for location info
 - Facebook and Google log in authentication and authorization
-- Most popular tagged videos in our dataabase are sorted, stored and displayed
+- Most popular tagged videos in our database are sorted, stored and displayed
 - Optional input form for adding to the database